andrewp-dot/demography-predictor/progress.report.md

 1. Global model implementation (Note: implemented, not integrated)
 2. Demography predictor implementation (both, local and global)
 3. Statistical model implementation (Grey model)
+4. Experiments:
+    - None

 ## TODO:
 0. !!!!
-FIX THE INTERFACE FOR THE EXPERIMENTS TO BE COMPATIBLE WITH EVERY MODEL YOU CREATE, OR DESIGN THE EXPERIMENTS IN THAT WAY, THAT YOU CAN COMPARE LOCAL MODELS !!! (objective: find a way how to compare different LSTM models).
+FIX THE INTERFACE FOR THE EXPERIMENTS TO BE COMPATIBLE WITH EVERY MODEL YOU CREATE, OR DESIGN THE EXPERIMENTS IN THAT WAY, THAT YOU CAN COMPARE LOCAL MODELS !!! (objective: find a way how to compare different LSTM models) - nearly done, not tested.

 1. Experiments
-    - experiment with exclusion of covid years
     - use just part of the dataset (only states with same geolocation, wealth level...)
     - Different Neural network architectures (not a just a pure LSTM)
-    - Finetune experiment -> use all states and finetune layer using the state
     - (BONUS) LSTM and NN as a global model instead of local
 2. Write experiment results -> method comparision, advantages, disadvantages (ARIMA, LSTM experiment)
 3. Predictions using the population from Lakmoos AI. –> find a call, data adapter for Clones -> Add to Poli's calendar